StepanUhlir/AC-IB-dynamics365smb-docs/business-central/AC-ProductivityPack/ac-parcels.md

 5. Use **Create a Shipment** or **Create a Shipment and Print a Label**
 6. Continue processing the next shipment or close the form.

+## Availability of Balíkobot services

+Balíkobot also offers the possibility to view the status of individual service availability at https://status.balikobot.cz/.

+There is also the possibility of notifications from Balíkobot either by e-mail, via teams, RSS and others.

 ## See also
 [Setup - AC Parcels - Balíkobot Integration](ac-parcels-setup.md)